chingu-voyage3/toucans-26/features.md

         * if any error in payment - have to follow up and resolve

 * Register
-    * If NGO -> **How to verify Authenticity** -> Some Govt Proofs required..? is there any Repository for NGO's like http://www.guidestarindia.org is for India.
+    * If NGO -> **How to verify Authenticity** -> Some Govt Proofs required..? is there any Repository for NGO's like http://www.guidestarindia.org is for India. *MJ: I mentioned some details above.*
-    * If User then is Registration required/optional
+    * If User then is Registration required/optional *MJ: I think in iteration 1 we need not have user profile/registration for contributor users.*

+## Iteration 1:
+Good set of features above (Thanks Ashish!).
+I want to propose that for iteration 1, which is the MVP that we need to have ready by Jan 20, 2018, we should narrow the feature list to 'must haves' that will enable us to have a decent front-end and a basic back-end.

+* We need to also focus on good UI design and UX and that will require time.
+* A simple app that looks good and is easy to use will engage the end user more than a feature heavy app that is difficult to navigate.
+* Once iteration 1 is up and running and we are happy, we can plan to take it to the next level in iteration 2.